marcelomnc/score-10pin-bowling/README.md

 2. Game has not enough chances data (i.e. Less than 10 frames have been completed and there is **NO** more chances data to process)
 3. Any frame of the game exceeds the maximum pin fall sum value of 10.

-The app's logger will print a **SEVERE** log level message when any of the above rules occur:
+The app will print a message when any of the above rules occur:

-        Jun 29, 2020 12:39:45 PM com.marcelomnc.score10pinbowling.processor.PinFallsProcessor lambda$processPinFalls$0
-        SEVERE: Game for player: Matt, invalidated.
+        Game for player: Matt, invalidated.
 Max chances exceeded

-        Jun 29, 2020 12:39:45 PM com.marcelomnc.score10pinbowling.processor.PinFallsProcessor lambda$processPinFalls$0
-        SEVERE: Game for player: Jeff, invalidated.
+        Game for player: Jeff, invalidated.
 Not enough chances data

-        Jun 29, 2020 12:39:45 PM com.marcelomnc.score10pinbowling.processor.PinFallsProcessor lambda$processPinFalls$0
-        SEVERE: Game for player: Marcus, invalidated.
+        Game for player: Marcus, invalidated.
 Frame 3: exceeds pin falls max sum of 10

 **The app will calculate/print the scores for valid games only**.

-If **NO** valid games are present, a **SEVERE** log level message will be printed, then the app will exit:
+If **NO** valid games are present, a message will be printed, then the app will exit:

-        Jun 29, 2020 2:02:40 PM com.marcelomnc.score10pinbowling.App main
-        SEVERE: No valid games to print.
+        No valid games to print.

 ## Links